theupshift/chrdev/posts/2020-05-12-Privacy-and-Coherence.md

 > **privacy matters, and coherence costs**

-I tried to do a **self-examination**, and **reflect about what matters** to me when **browsing the web**.
+I tried to do a **self-examination**, **reflecting on what matters** to me about Privacy.

-I think being more aware of what happens while you browse the web and what you share with third-parties comes with experience.

-It can be seen as a journey.
+Being more aware of what you share while browsing the web comes with experience and can be seen as a journey.

-No tools will help if you don't change your attitude and habits.
+*No tools* will help if you don't change your **approach and habits**.

 My main **motivation** to be more privacy-aware was to be **more coherent** with my way of thinking when it comes to ethical use of my personal data shared with a third-party.

-Meaning that **I'm against hidden / unclear ways of exploiting one's personal data** to sell it to other companies, make profit, analysing it etc.
+Meaning that I'm against hidden / unclear ways of exploiting one's personal data selling it to other companies, make profit with it, analysing/mining it in obscure ways etc.

 Be it for **targeted advertising**, **online purchases and interests**, even **psychological manipulation** when it comes to public voting etc.

+<h3 class="no-anchor">To me, privacy is about consciousness, possibility and choice</h3>

 > Stop paying for X with your privacy.

-<h3 class="no-anchor">To me, privacy is about consciousness, possibility and choice</h3>

 **No conspiracy theories here.
 Just my thoughts.**